RenaldasZ/task/README.md

 This script counts the number of complete cycles in the data, where a cycle is defined as the sequence: Red-Yellow-Green-Yellow-Red.

-Output: `Number of Correct Cycles: 269`
+Output: `Number of complete cycles Red-Yellow-Green-Yellow-Red followed by Red-Green-Yellow-Red: 2989`

 ---